Haim02/Jobmaster/README.md

-Run the main file 'job_master.py'. the script scans the site and displays domains of jobs, select a domain and the subdomain, the script will create a csv file with the selected jobs.
+Run the main file 'job_master.py'. the script scans the site and displays domains of jobs, select a domain and a subdomain, the script will create a csv file with the selected jobs.